graemetlloyd/ProjectWhalehead/Outline.md

 1) Historical perspective on discrete morphology analyses
   a) Maximum parsimony has typically been used to estimate phylogeny from discrete morphology
+  b) A lot of baggage comes with this that does not strictly translate to Bayesian setting.
+For example, do not need an outgroup if tip-dating, synapomorphies are not strictly relevant as characters can change state and back again along branches, trees have a sampling frequency, consensus methds are therefore very different, there are no menanigful branch lengths in parsimony etc.

 2) How does a Bayesian method differ from parsimony?
   a) Explicit assumption of a model